josephcslater/array_to_latex/README.rst

    :target: https://mybinder.org/v2/gh/josephcslater/array_to_latex/master?filepath=Examples.ipynb

-The module ``array_to_latex`` converts a NumPy/SciPy array or Pandas Numerical DataFrame to a LaTeX array or table using `Python 3.x style`_ formatting of the result or a format useable for plotting within LaTeX using pgfplots.
+The module ``array_to_latex`` converts a NumPy/SciPy array or Pandas Numerical DataFrame to a LaTeX array or table using `Python 3.x style`_ formatting of the result or a format usable for plotting within LaTeX using pgfplots.
 Note that as of *0.83* it **does** add the column formatting arguments (for example, `{ccc...}`) when the user chooses to use `array`.
 I'm happy to have someone create a better solution but this at least makes a copied array immediately usable.
 I prefer `bmatrix` or similar. `